rlivings39/learning-rust/README.md

 Paths are then built up with `crate::garden::vegetables::Asparagus`.
 Modules can be public (`pub`) or private (the default) to parents.
 Module members can be public or private too.

-`use` can be used to import a name to a scope.

 You refer to modules using **paths** which can be absolute or relative.
 Absolute paths are from the crate root which is either the crate's name for external modules or the literal `crate` for the current crate.

 Relative paths can use `super, self` or an id in the current module.